 Thanksgiving is a wonderful time for gathering with family and friends.
-This year we did a “Friendsgiving” dinner with our Dinner Club friends and it was such a fun time!
+This year (originally posted in 2019) we did a “Friendsgiving” dinner with our Dinner Club friends and it was such a fun time!
 We decided we would all bring something unique to our family traditions.
 My unique food item was Ambrosia Salad.
 My family has had it with both Thanksgiving and Christmas dinner for as long as I can remember!

 I called my grandma to get the recipe from her.
 She could only remember part of it since my mom is the one who has made it for so many years now.
 So I had to call her.
 But, of course, it’s one of those recipes that is done just by looks, not with any set amounts.
 As I prepared it, I measured everything out to make it easier for upcoming years, and for you!